ORO42/pixi-dom/README.md

 # Next Steps

-- [ ] Constrain nodes within canvas bounds, so they can't be placed outside the canvas
 - [ ] Prevent nodes from resizing at edge of viewport
 - [ ] More extensive node & system behavior config options
 - [ ] Node lifecycle events